se-edu/addressbook-level4/docs/DeveloperGuide.md

 - No native apps provided for OS X and Windows platforms.

 #### Verdict - NO
 For Jim, the applications allows him to zoom in to tasks or projects that require immediate action.
 However, this application is restricting  him to add tasks or projects using the command line interface.
-To edit or delete a task he has to use the graphical interface which will decrease his productivity and therefore it is not suitable for him.
+He has to use the graphical interface to edit or delete a task which will decrease his productivity and therefore it is not suitable for him.